department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ### Task 6 Scenario

 For the last task, imagine you are considering a visit to Central America, and aren't sure if there are any vaccines or immunizations you need before going:
-Can you talk me through which group on the right you would expect to find travel-related vaccine information?
+Can you talk me through which group on the right you would search in to find travel-related vaccine information?
-- When you are ready, go ahead and move the Travel-Related Vaccines card to the right to the place where you expect to find more information.
+- When you are ready, go ahead and move the Travel-Related Vaccines card to the space on the right where you expect to find more information.

 <em>(If participant makes their choice without sharing their thought process):</em>